ThomasHabets/hamtransfer/README.md

 Reasons why it's not faster, and misc rambling notes:
 * One needless roundtrip.
 Protocol will be fixed to avoid this.
+  * This should get the speed up to 6040bps.
 * Packet size is not big.
 Bigger tends to make the D74 crash.
   * Overhead without repeaters is 18 bytes, so with 200 byte payload that's 8.25% overhead.
 8807bps theoretical max just from that.